appscode/service-broker/docs/install.md

 redis-4-0           3m
 ```

-You can get the same thing in a different manner using service-catalog cli `svcat`.
+You can get the same thing in a different manner using Service Catalog CLI `svcat`.

 ```console
 $ svcat get brokers